Perfect cocktail dresses for every occasion

 If short, flirty, frothy dresses aren’t exactly your comfort zone, a trusty LBD will see you through pretty much every celebratory occasion.
 Choose wisely and a simple change of accessories will yield a different look every time.
 So, even if you stretch your budget, the cost-per-wear will make it a savvy investment.
 Add interest with the help of subtle embellishments or unusual design details.

-All-over bead embellishment and feather detailing imbue this short Rachel Gilbert number with vintage glamour.
+Rows of faux pearl embellishments and puffy sleeves imbue this short Rebecca Vallance number with vintage glamour.
 No jewellery required.

 Metallic cocktail dresses